shravya-maganuru/MeetAI/README.md

-# 🎙️ AI Meeting Summarizer (GPT-5 Nano Asynchronous Pipeline)
+# 🎙️ AI Meeting Summarizer

 This project is a full-stack web application designed to automatically transcribe, summarize, and extract actionable tasks from meeting recordings (audio or video).
 It uses a specialized **Asynchronous Polling** architecture to handle long-running API tasks without freezing the user interface, ensuring a robust and professional user experience.